“It all started with the cicadas, and Josephine died a young, single mother. I am her son.”

 Whether steering vendors and sales at the brokerage division of an international genetics originator, managing the technical side of interior landscape services, directing wholesale and retail nursery sales, in procurement and project management for privately and publicly held landscape services firms, in a Technology Development and Integration firm as content manager and administrator of a large SQL database of Horticultural plants, as author and consultant serving both the Horticulture industry and home gardeners, or just by making mud pies in my own back yard – I seem to have found intrigue and occasional conflict at just about every turn.

 Throughout the journey, as both industry insider and emotional outsider, I’ve occasionally turned inward as I had from the beginning.
 I wondered: had those original childhood instincts which first connected me to the Earth and all that grows, then later affirmed me, somehow led me astray?
 How did I wind up in this strange and sometimes dangerous world of commercial Horticulture – aching with environmental woes, saddled with chemical dependency, littered with a hopelessly confusing nomenclature, peppered with profiteers and narcissists, mired in financial scandal, and subverted by bloodthirsty regimes?
-Could I somehow recover the affirmation I thought I’d lost, or was it in front of me all along?
+Could I somehow recover the affirmation and find the deliverance I’d sought, and thought I’d found?

 “Just like everything